 Another aspect to consider is live plants.
 This all depends on your setup, of course.
 If you’re using live plants, they will need some form of growing light.
 Again, this is only for the health of the plants and not the frog.
 A low-powered, LED grow light won’t harm your frog.

-With that in mind, I suggest using a medium-sized aquarium gravel for the substrate.
+With that in mind, I suggest using medium-sized aquarium gravel for the substrate.
 Something too big to be consumed by your frog.
 Also, gravel too large can pose a threat as well.
-Juvenile ADFs have been known to get wedges in-between large pieces of gravel.
+Juvenile ADFs have been known to get wedges in between large pieces of gravel.